JuZNyC/odin-recipes/README.md

 The Odin Project

-Basic website with links to recipes
+Basic website with links to recipes from allrecipes.com

 When completed would have demonstrated an understanding of html.